Login

 PLA, ABS, PETG

-Affordable, ideal for beginners; solid entry-level machine
+Budget-friendly, ideal for newcomers; solid entry-level machine

 Prusa i3 MK3S+